Jakapil

-Jakapil (meaning "shield bearer" in Puelchean) is a genus of basal thyreophoran dinosaur from the Late Cretaceous (Cenomanian-aged) Candeleros Formation of Argentina.
+Jakapil (meaning "shield bearer" in Puelchean) is a genus of basal thyreophoran dinosaur from the Early Cretaceous (Albian age) Candeleros Formation of Argentina.
 The type species is Jakapil kaniukura.

 Discovery and naming

 The holotype, MPCA-PV-630, is a partial skeleton including several osteoderms and a complete lower jaw, which were found on land owned by the Mariluan family in 2012 and excavated between 2014 and 2019/2020.
 The finds were prepared by L. Pazo and J. Kaluza.
 The generic name, "Jakapil", is derived from "Ja-Kapïl", a Puelchean word meaning "shield bearer".
 This is also the literal meaning of the clade name Thyreophora.
 The specific name, "kaniukura", means "crest stone" in Mapudungun, in reference to its uniquely deep jaw.